DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/reloadOnChange.md

 ---
 ---
 ##### shortDescription
 Specifies whether the Chat UI component displays newly entered messages immediately.
-This property is in effect only if a [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object is used.
+This property only applies if a [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object is used.

 ---
 When you send a message in a Chat (press the "Send" button), the Chat triggers the store's [insert](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#insert) method and adds the message to the store.